qsliu2017/gitlab-runner/docs/executors/kubernetes.md

 GitLab Runner can use Kubernetes to run builds on a Kubernetes cluster.
 This is possible with the use of the **Kubernetes** executor.

-The **Kubernetes** executor, when used with GitLab CI, connects to the Kubernetes API in the cluster creating a Pod for each GitLab CI Job.
+The **GitLab Runner for Kubernetes** executor, when used with GitLab CI, connects to the Kubernetes API in the cluster creating a Pod for each GitLab CI Job.
 This Pod is made up of, at the very least, a build container, a helper container, and an additional container for each `service` defined in the `.gitlab-ci.yml` or `config.toml` files.
 The names for these containers